Plextor M9Pe SSD Review

 Like other SSD manufacturers, Plextor uses custom names for proprietary technology that every company develops in various forms.
 For instance, "Plex Nytro" is Plextor's trade name for its SLC cache technology.
 This write feature boosts write performance and has become standard for every TLC-based SSD on the market.

 The M9PeY model steps up the game with RGB LEDs along the outside edge of the add-in card.
 The heatsink features a cutout with a diffused clear panel that allows the light to shine through.
 It seems like every new motherboard has RGB and it has started to manifest in other components like system memory, video cards, and soon, sound cards.
-We hoped for programmable software to control the lighting so that we could match other RGB LEDs in our system, but it's automatic.
+We hoped for programmable software to control the lighting so that we could match other RGB LEDs in our system, but the lighting is automatic.
 RGB lighting is controversial; some love it, and others hate it.
-This is how Plextor describes the lighting:
+This is Plextor's description of the lighting:

 Exclusively on the Add-In-Card version M9PeY, its RGB design shows red light once powered on and interchanges to different colors while on standby mode.
 It displays an awesome full spectrum of colors during read/write processes.
 It definitely delivers an incredibly splendid visual effect.